-Detailed information may be obtained from both the east and west park gateways, the information centre at the Rogers Pass monument site, campground kiosks, and uniformed personnel.
+Detailed information may be obtained from both the east and west park gateways, the information centre at the Rogers Pass monument site, campground kiosks, and uni-formed personnel.
 Staff will answer questions, provide maps, outline travel routes, and refer visitors to various areas, events and facilities in the park.
 Park wardens and naturalists, though not primarily responsible for general information, will aid you whenever possible.
 They are particularly helpful in planning trips to isolated areas.
+Additional information on Glacier is available from the central sewage disposal station.
+The two other camping illewaet and Loop Creek, are located just west

-Additional information on Glacier is available from the Superintendent, Mount Revelstoke and Glacier National Parks, Revelstoke, British Columbia, For information on other National Parks, write the Director, National and Historic Parks Branch, Department of Indian Affairs and Northern Development, Ottawa, Ontario, K1A 0H4.
+Superintendent, Mount Revelstoke and Glacier National Parks, Revelstoke, British Columbia.
+For information on other national parks, write the Director, National and Historic Parks Branch, Department of Indian Affairs and Northern Development, Ottawa.